raganwald/raganwald.github.com/index.md

 ### I am technical

-*“When we built Threadalyzer, Reg developed the technical design, partitioned it into manageable pieces for a group of developers, and also wrote a significant chunk of the code himself.
-Along the way, he insisted on regular code reviews, asking appropriate and probing questions about design decisions.
-I read his code, too (he wouldn't have it any other way), but I had a hard time finding flaws.
-The result was probably the most solid codebase that I've ever worked on.”*
-—Christian Jaekl, Software Engineer and Concurrency Domain Expert

 *“Reg hired me as a senior developer to work on a new product.
 Reg led the team and did all the high-level design.
 Since the team was